Clothes washing machines

 the drums.

-- The programmer makes the drum rotate back and forth so the clean
+- The programmer makes the inner drum rotate back and forth so the clean

 water rinses the clothes.
-It empties the drum and repeats this process
+It empties both drums and repeats this process

 several times to get rid of all the soap.

-- When the clothes are rinsed, the programmer makes the drum rotate
+- When the clothes are rinsed, the programmer makes the inner drum rotate

 at really high speed—around 80 mph (130 km/h).
 The clothes are flung

-- The pump removes any remaining water and the wash cycle comes to
+- The pump removes any remaining water from the outer drum and the wash cycle comes to

 an end.